kunpengcompute/KAE/README.md

 ```

 Note: The `--openssl_path` can be used with the `./configure` command to specify the location that  `make install` will copy files to.
 The default installation path for the accelerator engine is `/usr/local/lib/openssl-1.1`.
-You are advised to install the accelerator OpenSSL engine by default as the OpenSSL;
+You are advised to install the Kunpeng Accelerator Engine by default as the OpenSSL;
 Export the environment variableas `OPENSSL_ENGINES` as follows :

 ```